seatshare/soda_xml_team/README.md

   end_datetime: DateTime.parse('2011-01-01 00:00:00 CDT')
 })

-# A Nokogiri XML representation of the document list
+# An array of documents matching your query
 puts listing.inspect
 ```